 But perhaps the oddest reply goes to a barista after I said her coffee was delicious.
 “I’ll be honest, I’m not that good,” she grumbled.
 “There’s a dude a few doors up who I prefer.”

-The compliments I dished out were hardly radical.
+The compliments dished out were hardly radical.
 It was just about taking a moment to big-up some women who did have something to justifiably compliment.
-My defensive pal, with her sudden fear that she had the eyes of an old lady, hadn’t smeared eyeliner around her face.
+My defensive pal, with her sudden fear that she had the eyes of a pensioner, hadn’t smeared eyeliner around her face.
 It was Adele-perfect.

 And it wasn’t a gentle rebuffing, either; the majority of the 28 females I spoke to instantly tore themselves down.
 At best, a few did this weird uncomfortable laugh, a version of saying: “Please stop.”

-“Many women are socialized to be humble, modest, and to avoid external displays of pride or arrogance,” Winch says.
+“Many women are socialised to be humble, modest, and to avoid external displays of pride or arrogance,” says Guy.
 “Therefore, their default response is to be demure and rebuff compliments.

 “Because this cultural expectation is so common, there is far less tolerance for violations of this expectation among women than there is among men.
 Studies have found that women are twice as likely to rebuff a compliment from another woman than from a man.”

-But the science behind it is this, he claims: We dodge compliments that we feel are outside our own self-concept, because it makes us feel uncomfortable.
+But the science behind it is this, he claims: We dodge compliments that we feel are outside our own self-concept based on self-worth as it makes us feel uncomfortable.

-“If someone feels unattractive and a friend says, 'You look so pretty in that dress,' you might question whether the compliment is authentic,” adds Winch.
-“And [you might question] whether the person issuing it has an agenda, or whether they might respond poorly if you accepted the compliment and said ‘Thanks.’”
+“If someone feels unattractive and a friend says, 'You look so pretty in that dress', you might question whether the compliment is authentic,” adds Guy.
+“And whether the person issuing it has an agenda, or whether they might respond poorly if you accepted the compliment and said ‘Thanks’.”

 But how can we deviate from what appears to be our natural setting?
-Winch, a seasoned TED talker, says that the first step is to acknowledge that accepting a compliment is actually beneficial to self-worth.
-Savor the compliment instead of immediately batting it away.
+Guy, a seasoned TED talker, says that the first step is to acknowledge that accepting a compliment is actually beneficial to self-worth.
+Savour the compliment instead of immediately batting it away.

-“Like any kind of habit or behavioural change, doing it will initially feel uncomfortable,” he admits.
+“Like any kind of habit or behavioural change, doing it will initially feel uncomfortable,” admits Guy.
 “So the challenge women have is that they have to train themselves to be able to accept compliments.